 This question tests technical depth.
 Any firm advising enterprises on AI should have a clear, defensible position on when to use generative AI and when to use deterministic AI.
 The EU AI Act makes this question regulatory, not just architectural.

-If the firm advocates generative AI for high-risk decisions without a clear governance and auditability plan, they are either uninformed about the regulatory landscape or optimizing for what is easiest to build rather than what is right for your organization.
+If the firm advocates generative AI for high-risk decisions without a clear governance and auditability plan, either they haven't read the regulation or they're pitching what their team already knows how to build.
+Both become your problem, not theirs.

-"The most expensive AI consulting mistake is hiring a firm that builds what they are best at rather than what you need.
+"The most expensive AI consulting mistake is hiring a firm that builds what they're best at rather than what you need.
 The diagnostic question is simple: do they ask about your workflows before they mention their platform?"

 - SynthesisArc, Strategy practice